What is An Environmental Management System (EMS)?

-Environmental management system components
+- Environmental management system components

-How to implement an environmental management system
+- How to implement an environmental management system

-Environmental management system costs
+- Environmental management system costs

-Combined (or integrated) quality and environmental management systems
+- Combined (or integrated) quality and environmental management systems

-Environmental management system improvement
+- Environmental management system improvement

-In order to help addresses both the immediate and and the long-term impacts of this process, an environmental management system example must start with an overall strategic position and commitment by management.
+In order to help address both the immediate and the long-term impacts of this process, an environmental management system example must start with an overall strategic position and commitment by management.
 To aid individual companies with this process and lower the costs of implementation and ensure acceptance by other organizations such as customers, local and national governments and the public, the International Organization of Standardization, (ISO), which is a worldwide organization that develops many different kinds of standards, has created a series of standards to help implement environmental management systems.

 ISO 14001:2015 is a standard for an Environmental Management System (EMS), which enables your organization to create a plan to control your processes to minimize the environmental impact and continually analyze the results and improve your systems.
 Purchasing and reviewing this standard is generally one of the first steps toward certification or registration.*

 Why do companies want to pursue An Environmental Management system guided by ISO 14001?

 At its core, environmental management is really a duty of service for generations to come.
-In ensuring that all nations create and operate in a manner that will preserve the earths resources and ensure habitability, we have done what is required to support life.
+In ensuring that all nations create and operate in a manner that will preserve the earth’s resources and ensure habitability, we have done what is required to support life.
 More specifically, by influencing all nations to act and be a part of this process, we create more of a “level playing field” in which products and services are provided at more of a fair and competitively balanced level.
 Certification to ISO 14001 is a tangible expression of this mission.